 With entry of talented, candidates with higher degree, the level of competition at first stage of examination has gone up and importance of Preliminary Examination has been felt.

 So, as the situation demanded, to gain a competitive edge need is felt for greater focus on General Studies at Preliminary Examination level as well.
 Moreover, your chances of crossing Prelims solely depends on score you get in General Studies (Prelims Paper 1).

 With domain of General Studies getting enormous, it would be strategic to look for an integrated approach for preparation where candidates undertake Main Examination oriented preparation to begin with.

 The might of General Studies

 In Prelims it has 100 per cent worth as Prelims Paper II is qualifying; and for Main Examination – 4 papers of General studies (1000 marks) plus Essay paper (250 marks) that gets more or less covered with General Studies preparation shows the impact this element make.

 Why to limit its role to written examination only, your knowledge, information and awareness would prove to be handy at the Interview stage also.

 Do not repeat the same tired methods of preparation for General Studies that got candidates some mediocre marks in past.

 Understand the present needs

 When we talk of General Studies, be it Preliminary Examination or Main, current affairs is the name of the game.
-When we analyze the question papers most of the questions that are assigned to Economy section, Polity section, Geography, Ecology-Environment should actually assigned as current affairs questions.

 It is not that only Current Affairs is to be pin-pointed; many constituents like History, Geography, Polity, Economic and social issues etc. are populating the syllabus for both stages.